|

 is located in about 12km south from Woergl.

-In spite of its constant and gentle slope, it provides of an amazing
+In spite of its constant and gentle slope, it

 panorama view from the top.